 Fraud Prevention Agencies (FPAs)

 If you choose to contact a CRA, please bear in mind that the data held may not be the same so it may be useful to contact all CRAs.
-A small fee may be charged when data is requested.
+You are legally entitled to a free copy of your statutory credit report every 12 months directly from any of the 3 main credit agencies.

 The three main Credit Reference Agencies, TransUnion, Equifax and Experian will use and share your data in line with the Credit Reference Agency Information Notice (CRAIN) for further information on how CRAs use your data please visit their websites as stated below: